lmc2179/lmc2179.github.io/drafts/prediction_interval_conformal.md

-Black-box prediction intervals: Conformal inference in Python with MAPIE
+Take off your point prediction blinders: Conformal inference in Python with MAPIE

 > All exact science is dominated by the idea of approximation.
 When a man tells you that he knows the exact truth about anything, you are safe in inferring that he is an inexact man.

 Bertrand Russell

-# Take off your point prediction blinders
+# Point prediction tunnel vision

 E[y | X] or P(y | X) isn't the end of the story